Cranford (novel): Structure

 In the view of Jenny Uglow, the novel chronicles social change, moving from one where consideration of rank was the foremost regulator of behaviour and social relations to a more humane emphasis on responding to individual need.
 "The small social group begins to encompass those hitherto banned on grounds of class" as the female arbiters of society grow from their initial illusion that their conservative values are effective guardians of gentility to a realisation that "kindness and concern for each other" are a more effective basis of mutual support.
+It is a work of social criticism in terms of class and gender even though many critics have dismissed it as a work that is not consistent with the radicalism woven into her other works.